EOSIO/eos/lstests/doc/README.md

     Center node ID (for bridge or star topology).
     If topology is bridge, center node ID cannot be 0 or last one.
     No default value.
-tokens_supply : float
-    Total supply of tokens in regular launch mode.
-    Default is 1000000000 (1e9).
 extra_configs : list
     Extra configs to pass to launcher service. e.g. ["plugin=SOME_EXTRA_PLUGIN"]